Non-trivial bundles and Algebraic Classical Field Theory: Observables

-As remarked earlier, writing differentials with a connection, does yield a definition which is independent from the $\Gamma^{\infty}$-local chart chosen to perform the calculations, however, we have to check that Definition \ref{funcclass} is independent from the connection chosen to perform the calculation.
-Suppose therefore we have connections $\Phi$, $\widehat{\Phi}$, which induce covariant derivatives $\nabla$, $\widehat{\nabla}$, and $F \in \mathcal{F}_c(B,\mathcal{U})$ is local with respect to the second connection, then we have
+As remarked earlier, writing differentials with a connection does yield a definition which is independent from the ultralocal chart chosen to perform the calculations, however, we have to check that Definition \ref{def_1_func_classes} is independent from the chosen connection.